Support through your toughest HR challenges: A network of 285,000 HR professionals.

 Others, however, defended the rules and the government-run plans they are intended to facilitate.
 "Savers that are targeted to participate under government-run IRAs currently have no formal workplace retirement savings program—with or without ERISA oversight—and in all probability have little, if anything, saved for retirement," said Barb Van Zomeren, vice president for ERISA at Ascensus, an independent retirement plan and college savings services provider based in Dresher, Pa.
 "For such employees, an IRA-based auto-enrollment retirement plan is an important first step toward a secure retirement."

-IRAs are not generally subject to the rules specific to ERISA-governed, multiparticipant retirement plans, due to their nature as individually funded and controlled savings arrangements, Van Zomeren noted.
-"ERISA imposes administrative and compliance responsibilities that are generally related to protecting contributions that are made on behalf of participants by their employers.
+IRAs are not generally subject to the rules specific to ERISA-governed, multiparticipant retirement plans, due to their nature as individually funded and controlled savings arrangements that do not permit employer contributions, Van Zomeren noted.
+The reason why states wouldn't be required to act in the "best interests" of participants under the fiduciary standard or make specified disclosures is because "ERISA imposes administrative and compliance responsibilities that are generally related to protecting contributions that are made on behalf of participants by their employers.
 IRAs do not permit employer contributions."
 However, she pointed out, "the general fiduciary protections that exist for all IRA savers still apply."

 [SHRM members-only toolkit: